-Lenders are notified which mortgage loans Fannie Mae has selected for QC review via an email sent by Fannie Mae’s Quality Assurance System (QAS).
-Therefore, lenders are required to register for QAS to obtain access to it.
+Lenders are notified which loans Fannie Mae has selected for QC review via an email sent by Fannie Mae’s Loan Quality Connect.
+Therefore, lenders are required to register for Loan Quality Connect to obtain access to it.

-The Loan Quality Center (LQC) supports two methods of electronic loan file delivery – the LQC File Transfer (LQC FT) Portal and a Lender Direct Business-to-Business (B2B) process (generally for lenders with higher volumes of loan file selections).
+Loan files or documents can be uploaded using the drag-and-drop feature or by uploading to the corresponding task in Loan Quality Connect.
 Lenders should contact the Loan Quality Center for assistance in determining which electronic option best aligns with their business needs and operations, and to initiate the on-boarding process, if they have not already done so.
 See the following resources for additional information:

-E-1-03, List of Contacts, for the Loan Quality Center; and
+E-1-03, List of Contacts, for the Digital Data Control Team - LQC; and

-Loan files sent electronically must include clear, complete “copies” of
+Loan files must include clear, complete “copies” of

-any required paper documents.
-Lenders should remove all duplicate
+any required documents.
+Lenders should remove all duplicate documents

 before sending in the file.
-The requested files must include
+The requested files must include the

 The table below provides references to the Announcements that have been issued that are related to this topic.